devng/star-sudoku/README.md

 Jivko Vantchev

-And to You for using Star SUDOKU :)
+And to You for using StarSUDOKU :)